andrew/ultimate-awesome/README.md

 - [awesome-wordpress](https://github.com/manh-trinhquoc/awesome-wordpress) - My favuorite collection of resouces, plugins, themes and blogs about wordpress.
 - [awesome-agent-collaborate-tools](https://github.com/masstensor/awesome-agent-collaborate-tools) - A curated list of tools for AI agent-to-agent communication, coordination, and collaboration.
 - [awesome-instance-attribution](https://github.com/maxidl/awesome-instance-attribution) - A collection of resources about instance attribution (in deep learning).
+- [awesome-attribution](https://github.com/mbuzzco/awesome-attribution) - A curated list of attribution, measurement, and marketing analytics resources.
+Open-source libraries, commercial platforms, research papers, datasets, and the people thinking hard about which marketing dollar caused which revenue dollar.
 - [awesome-blockchain-ai](https://github.com/md-mostafa-niloy/awesome-blockchain-ai) - A curated list of Blockchain projects for Artificial Intelligence and Machine Learning.
 - [awesome-llm-evals](https://github.com/meetrais/awesome-llm-evals) - Everything you need to know about large language model benchmarks and evals.
 - [awesome-spanish-toolkit](https://github.com/meskeia/awesome-spanish-toolkit) - 🧰 A curated collection of awesome web tools, calculators, converters, and educational resources in Spanish.